Porges/ways-to-play/articles/games/konane.md

 ## Analysis

-See @Ernst95 for game-theoretic analysis of various board positions.
+Michael Ernst has performed game-theoretic analysis of various board positions [@Ernst95].

 ## See also